Planned Giving Success: Strategies to Maximize Donor Gifts

 I get it.
 In a small development shop, raising money for current programmatic expenses is priority one.
 You, too, may have thought your organization should start a planned giving program.
 But you may be paralyzed about moving forward because of the seeming complexity of legacy gifts.
 Or you can’t imagine talking with donors about estate gifts without feeling crass.

 On January 24th, I’ll be leading a Foundation Center planned giving webinar that will address these barriers and hopefully move your organization forward into launching a planned giving effort.
-There are simple steps even small, grassroots groups can take to encourage legacy gifts.
+There are simple steps even small, grassroots groups can take to encourage legacy gifts and planned giving success.
 Below are some of the strategies I’ll outline in the webinar that can support your efforts.

 Develop a Planned Giving Case for Support